Gotham Magazine

 Search Our Site

-The 7 Best LGBTQ Bars In NYC
+The 14 Best LGBTQ+ Bars In NYC

-By: Aidan Taylor By: Aidan Taylor | June 3, 2022 | Food & Drink
+By: Aidan Taylor and Chandler Presson By: Aidan Taylor and Chandler Presson | May 31, 2024 | Food & Drink, Feature, Guides,

 rainbow shots for pride

-New York City has been a staple for the LGBTQ+ community from the start of the Gay rights movement through to the present, so it’s no surprise the options for queer-friendly spaces are as limitless as the city's skyline.
+New York City has been a staple for the LGBTQ+ community from the start of the gay rights movement through to the present, so it’s no surprise the options for queer-friendly spaces are as limitless as the city's skyline.

 From the Stonewall Riots in 1969 to the iconic Pride March every June, New York City has long been a hot spot for queer folk across the globe to gather and celebrate.

 From quaint and cozy spots in the West Village to iconic dance venues in Hell’s Kitchen, there’s something for everyone.
-Here, we’ve broken down seven popular queer-friendly bars to check out in the city.
+Here, we’ve broken down 14 popular queer-friendly bars to check out in the city.

 Marie’s Crisis Café

-59 Grove Street / Website
+59 Grove St. / 646.470.6040 / Website

 This cozy bar in the heart of the West Village is perfect for Broadway fanatics, or people looking for a casual and fun night out.
 Every weekend you’ll find people of all walks of life gathered around the piano, singing their hearts out to all sorts of classic and modern Broadway hits while enjoying reasonably-priced drinks and a comforting atmosphere.

-Industry
+Industry Bar

 View this post on Instagram